Danvdl/OptiPlatform/README.md

 > **✅ Database is pre-configured** - The Supabase connection details are set in your environment files.
 No additional database setup is required!

+> **ℹ️ Supabase Security Warnings:** If you see RLS warnings in Supabase dashboard, see [Supabase Security Guide](./docs/SUPABASE_SECURITY.md) for details.
+These warnings are expected with application-level authentication.

 ### 3. Environment Configuration

 The project uses multiple environment files to manage different deployment scenarios: